ohshitgorillas/ReducedReachKBLayer/README.md

 ### Customization
 The `z` row of the keyboard is left open for user customization.
-I personally map a few symbols to the bottom row
+I personally map a few symbols and misc functions for programming to the bottom row:

+1. `z`